rails/rails/guides/source/constant_autoloading_and_reloading.md

 ### Relative References

-A relative constant may appear in several places, for example, in
+A relative constant reference may appear in several places, for example, in

 ```ruby
 class PostsController < ApplicationController